HunterBelanger/scarabee/docs/source/theory/self_shielding.rst

 An alternative to the narrow resonance approximation is the wide resonance approximation.
 We will not consider this case here, as Scarabée does not employ this approximation.
-The interested reader is encouraged to look at *Lattice Physics Computations* by Knott and Yamamoto for more details [2]_ .
+The interested reader is encouraged to look at *Lattice Physics Computations* by Knott and Yamamoto for more details [Knott]_ .

 Heterogeneous Media
 --------------------